The AT&T Issue Brief Library

 Scope 3 (Other Emissions)

-For 2016, we are reporting on several categories of Scope 3 emissions, and we are working to expand our reporting capabilities within this scope.
+For 2017, we are reporting on several categories of Scope 3 emissions, and we have expanded our reporting capabilities within this scope to include U-verse and DIRECTV Latin America set-top boxes.

 We continue to measure our business-related travel in our Scope 3 emissions.
-In 2016, AT&T’s Scope 3 business-related travel (combined air travel and rental car use) increased by 40% compared to 2015.
-This significant increase is due to the addition of DIRECTV travel volume, and additionally accounts for travel between the U.S. and Mexico and throughout the continental U.S.
+In 2017, our Scope 3 business-related travel (combined air travel and rental car use) decreased by 7.8% as compared to 2016.
+This is a moderate decrease that may be rationalized by the extension of the AT&T Business Travel Policy to DIRECTV and Latin American operations employees.

 Downstream Leased Assets

-AT&T is working with the CDP Supply Chain Initiative to collect the emissions from our top suppliers.
-Because of these efforts, we were able to estimate three Scope 3 supplier emissions categories: purchased goods and services, capital goods, and upstream transportation and distribution.
-Data is received each year by CDP for the previous year’s emissions, thus data received in 2016 cover 2015 supplier emissions.
+AT&T is working with the CDP Supply Chain Program to collect the emissions from our top suppliers.
+Because of these efforts, we were able to estimate 3 categories of Scope 3 supplier emissions: purchased goods and services, capital goods and upstream transportation and distribution.
+Data is received each year by CDP for the previous year’s emissions, thus data received in 2017 covers 2016 supplier emissions.
 The economic allocation model is applied in calculating the emission estimates.
 We continue to work with third-party consulting firms as part of a pre-assurance exercise to assess and improve our methodology, and we will apply lessons learned in future reporting years.
-Given the annual one-year lag in supplier emissions availability, we are not including them in the overall 2016 Scope 3 emissions total and list them in the 2015 table below.
+Given the annual 1-year lag in supplier emissions availability, we are not including them in the overall 2017 Scope 3 emissions total and instead list them in the 2016 table below.

 Please see our Engaging Our Supply Chain issue brief for further details about our supply chain efforts.